pool2win/blog-and-docs/docs/development-updates/_posts/2024-07-04-frost-federation.md

 secure and authenticated point to point channels from the first requirement.

-These requirements are what I am providing in the FROST Foundation implementation in Rust.
+These requirements are what I am providing in the FROST federation implementation in Rust.

-## Need for FROST Foundation
+## Need for FROST Federation

 In the absence of a covenants in bitcoin, a decentralised mining pool will need a threshold signature scheme.
 The centralised hubs in Chris